 Does not require installation of new hardware on premises at the Agency/state entity or its designated data center.

-Solution is single purpose use, not mission critical, and used forinternal purposes only.
+Solution is single purpose use, not mission critical, and used for internal purposes only.

 Does not exchange confidential or sensitive data with other systems.
 (Continued)